AI & Leadership

 AI challenges some of the most fundamental assumptions about how leadership works.
 Here are the areas where the greatest rethinking is required.

 AI can process more information faster than any human team.
-But speed and scale are not the same as wisdom.
+Speed and scale, though, do not equal wisdom.
 Leaders must define where human judgement is non-negotiable and ensure those boundaries hold.

 When AI takes on routine and analytical tasks, what remains for people?
 Leaders need to rethink roles, development, and what it means to grow within an AI-enabled organisation.